Criminal Record Statistics: Employment, Race, Crimes, DACA (USA Data)

 Does Your Criminal Record Clear After 7 Years?

-Many people with a felony or misdemeanor offenses find themselves wondering does your criminal record clear after 7 years?
+Many people with a felony or misdemeanor offenses find themselves wondering does their criminal record clears after 7 years.
 In most states, a person’s criminal record is not automatically clear as only a few states have automatic expungement laws at this time, but criminal records beyond 7 years are less often reported on background checks.

 Can You Be Charged With a Crime Without Knowing?